rockhazard/logmark/README.md

 ## Features

 - reconstruct your notebook references in Logseq
-- add a list of custom page references at the commandline.
+- add a list of custom page references at the commandline
-- avoid duplicating the filename as a heading if it it already used on line 1
+- avoid duplicating the filename as a heading if it is already used on the first line
 - choose which heading level is used for the page title

 ## Usage